gambalaya/vlc_remote/README.md

           command: "command=pl_stop"
 ```

-Note that I no longer maintain this integration since the Universal Media Player can accomplish
-the same thing.
-The initial version was borrowed heavily from Squeezebox setup by Kingo55.
+The initial version of this integration was borrowed heavily from Squeezebox by Kingo55.
+Since the Universal Media Player can accomplish the same thing, I no longer maintain it.

 To configure the custom integration:

 1. Enable HTTP interface in VLC, taking note of user/pass and port.

-2. Add the following under "media_player":
+2. Add the following:
 ```
+media_player:
 - platform: vlc_remote
     host: 192.168.0.2
     port: 8080
     name: "HTPC VLC" # Optional